polarisid/DrivenEats/README.md

 The application's proposal is to present memory flashcards where the user will choose a certain option and thus determine its success or not according to his answer, the following technologies were used:

-- html
+- HTML5
-- css
+- CSS3
-- react
+- Javascript ES6

 By using this app any user can learn how they've been using their money and always keep track of your balance.